-In post frame construction, insulation is the primary defense against heat loss through the building envelope.
+In post-frame construction, insulation is the primary defense against heat loss through the building envelope.

-Upfront costs may seem daunting, but insulating your post frame building is an investment on its own.
+Upfront costs may seem daunting, but insulating your post-frame building is an investment on its own.
 Your monthly operating costs will decrease considerably based on the insulation’s R-value.

-Below, we discuss the importance of R-Value and 4 types of insulation you should consider installing in your pole barn.
+Below, we discuss the importance of R-Value and the 4 types of insulation you should consider installing in your pole barn.